Your emotions after premature birth: what to expect

 More than baby blues: postnatal depression after premature birth

-Mood changes are common after you’ve had a baby and vary from mild to severe.
+Mood changes are common after you’ve had a baby.
+They can vary from mild to severe.

-Many women experience the ‘baby blues’ – a mild type of depression in the days after childbirth.
+Many birthing mothers experience the ‘baby blues’ – a mild depression in the days after childbirth.
 If it continues and becomes more severe, it could become postnatal depression (PND).
-Men can suffer from PND too.
+Non-birthing parents can suffer from PND too.

 Signs of PND include a persistent feeling of sadness, low mood, feelings of hopelessness, lack of energy, low self-esteem and sleep problems.